Cider Information | Washington State University

 - Yield, labor, and fruit and juice quality characteristics of machine and hand-harvested ‘Brown Snout’ specialty cider apple (PDF), Carol A. Miles and Jaqueline King.
 2014.
 HortTechnology 24(5):519-526.

-- Anthracnose Canker Management for Commercial Apple Orchards in Western Washington (FS295E), Information for managing anthracnose canker, a major disease limiting apple production in western Washington, western British Columbia, and the Columbia Gorge.
+- Anthracnose Canker Management for Commercial Apple Orchards in Western Washington (PDF, FS295E), Information for managing anthracnose canker, a major disease limiting apple production in western Washington, western British Columbia, and the Columbia Gorge.

 - Hard Cider Production and Orchard Management in the Pacific Northwest (PNW 621) (11/2010), New basic manual for hard cider making, based on variety evaluations and cider trials at WSU Mount Vernon NWREC.